 Katonah Debt Advisors is our wholly-owned asset manager that manages CLO Funds which invest in broadly syndicated senior loans, second lien loans, high-yield bonds, credit default swaps and other credit instruments.
 The securities issued by these CLO Funds are primarily held by third parties.
-We control Katonah

-Debt Advisors through our ownership of 100% of its equity interests.
+We control Katonah Debt Advisors through our ownership of 100% of its equity interests.
 Subject to the requirements of the 1940 Act, Katonah Debt Advisors may, in the future, elect to register as an investment adviser under the Investment Advisers Act of 1940 in connection with the conduct of its business.
 Katonah Debt Advisors is led by its President, E.A.
-Kratzman, who has more than 30 years of credit and investment experience.
-Mr. Kratzman also serves as Vice President of the Company and a member of our Investment Committee.
-Katonah Debt Advisors structures and sponsors CLO Funds for which it serves as the asset manager and invests in syndicated term loans and high-yield bonds (rated lower than Baa3 by Moody's or lower than BBB- by Standard & Poor's).
-The CLO Funds managed by Katonah Debt Advisors invest exclusively in credit instruments issued by corporations and do not invest in asset-backed securities secured by commercial mortgages, residential mortgages or other consumer borrowings.
-In 2005 and 2006, Katonah Debt Advisors raised three CLO Funds with approximately \$1.2 billion in assets under management to invest in broadly syndicated loans and high-yield bonds.
+Kratzman, who has more than 30 years of credit invests in syndicated term loans and high-yield bonds (rated lower than Baa3 by Moody's or lower than BBB- by Standard & Poor's).
+The CLO Funds managed by Katonah Debt Advisors raised there CLO Funds with approximately \$1.2 billion in assets under management to invest in structures and soparce of the requirement to invest in broadly syndicated loans and high-yield bonds.
 As of April 19, 2007, Katonah Debt Advisors priced its most recent CLO Fund with an additional \$486 million of assets under management.
-On October 12, 2007, Katonah Debt Advisors entered into a new engagement letter with Bear Stearns, pursuant to which the parties agreed to structure and raise one additional CLO Fund (for a total of three funds) during the term of the engagement and to re-allocate the assets already warehoused among Katonah 2007, Katonah XI and the new CLO Fund to achieve a target size of approximately \$315 million in assets for each such CLO Fund.
+On October 12, 2007, Katonah Debt Advisors entered into a new commitment letter with Bear Stearns, pursuant to which the parties are allocate the assets already warehoused among Katonah 2007, Katonah XI and the new CLO Fund to achieve a target size of approximately \$315 million in assets for a cha such CLO Fund.